Akuma-U1/milkshaker/README.md

 # Project

 This is the README for the **Milkshaker** web application. **Milkshaker** is an ap where users can upload their ratings for milkshakes they have tasted around the world.
 These ratings are saved and can be compared and searched for based on location.
 Milkshakes are saved against their Google-Places ID.

 This project serves primarily as a fun project to explore NextJs and React as frontend technologies, as well as ExpressJs as a backend technology.

 To get started clone this repo and follow the steps below.

-# Backend
+## Backend

 This project uses Express.js for the api.
 For development purposes `nodemon`, `typescript`, and `concurrently` are used to create a working environment that changes as you save files.

-## Getting Started
+### Getting Started - Backend

 1. `cd` in to the `milkshaker-api` directory.
 2. Run `npm install` to get all of the packages necessary.
 3. Run  `npm run dev` to start up the development server.